junxit/us-congress-bills-117/metadata.md

 - 2021-05-10 — Introduced in Senate
 - 2021-05-10 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2021-08-03 — Committee on Health, Education, Labor, and Pensions.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2021-09-21 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Murray with an amendment in the nature of a substitute.
+Without written report.
+- 2021-09-21 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Murray with an amendment in the nature of a substitute.
+Without written report.
+- 2021-09-21 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 127.